marzukia/blog/content/posts/building-memory-layer-for-ai/index.md

 ## Not a Novel Idea, But a Novel Application

-It's worth acknowledging that this isn't a novel concept.
+This isn't a novel concept.
 The AI community has embraced vector databases as the de facto solution for AI memory.
 They excel at semantic search and power successful RAG (Retrieval Augmented Generation) systems.
 Papers like "When Large Language Models Meet Vector Databases: A Survey" (arXiv 2024) show how RAG emerges as a solution that addresses challenges faced by LLMs in integrating and processing large and dynamic data in external databases.

 There are already many practical implementations: Qdrant, pgvector, Pinecone, and others.
 The concept of using vector stores for long-term memory is well-established in the community.